-Still, it’s one of those subject areas where everyone feels the need to toss around a lot of ill-defined marketing words.
+However, tons of major companies thrive on VPS hosting — for example, we at HostingAdvice love our VPS host.
+Still, it’s one of those subjects where everyone feels the need to toss around a lot of ill-defined words and technical jargon.

 The main differences you’ll see:

 At a very high level, VPS hosting is considered a bridge between shared and dedicated hosting.
-It’s often said that once your site “outgrows your shared hosting environment” — meaning you need more RAM, more storage, or the ability to accommodate higher traffic volumes — it’s time to consider a VPS.
+It’s often said that once your site outgrows your shared hosting environment — meaning you need more RAM, more storage, or the ability to accommodate higher traffic volumes — it’s time to consider a VPS.

-Let’s examine the features we looked for when conducting our VPS hosting comparison above.
+Let’s examine the features we look for when conducting our VPS hosting comparison above.
 What separates the so-so from the best private servers?
 We found flexibility to be a common theme, and that begins with having your choice of operating system.

-Below are some of the buzzwords we look for when judging the best Linux server(s):
+Below are some of the buzzwords we look for when judging the best Linux servers: